Cottin/learn-sports-diary/README.md

-This is the sport dairy - Here we track and brag our sports!
+This is the sport dairy - Here we track and brag our sports!!